wp-tools/wp-plugin-start/README.md

 ---

-You will need tooverride the following in the plugin (or use `generate-wp-plugin` as a script to clone this repo and automatically substiture the bellow):
+You will need to override the following in the plugin (or use `generate-wp-plugin` as a script to clone this repo and automatically substiture the bellow):

 - `The Plugin` to be the name of your plugin.
 - `ThePlugin` with the package and namespace of your plugin.